vitdocjs/vitdoc-template/src/README.md

 Vite requires Node.js version 14.18+, 16+.
 However, some templates require a higher Node.js version to work, please upgrade if your package manager warns about it.
 :::

-You can modify the code below like writing a document to view your component effect in real time.
+You can modify the `markdown` code like writing a document to view your component effect in real time.

 ---